cstohlmann/oea-at-risk-package/Chronic_Absenteeism/readme.md

 # Student Support Package: Predicting Chronic Absenteeism

 The OEA Chronic Absenteeism Package provides a set of assets which support an education system in developing their own predictive model to address chronic absenteeism.
 There are two main components of this package:

 1. <ins>Guidance and documentation:</ins> The [OEA Chronic Absenteeism Package - Use Case Documentation](https://github.com/cstohlmann/oea-at-risk-package/blob/main/Chronic_Absenteeism/docs/OEA%20Chronic%20Absenteeism%20Package%20-%20Use%20Case%20Documentation.pdf) provides guidance on the end-to-end process of developing a successful Chronic Absenteeism use case project, including how to engage stakeholders in the project, prior research on the use case problem domain and theory, how to map data sources to the theory of the problem, and how to implement Microsoft’s Principles of Responsible Data and AI in the process of predictive modelling. <em> It is highly recommended this document be reviewed by any education system considering using this package, and that the documentation be revised to the specific data and decisions for that system’s context.  </em>
 2. <ins>Technical assets:</ins> Various assets are freely available in this package to help accelerate implementation of Chronic Absenteeism use cases.
 Assets include descriptions of data sources, notebooks for data processing, a pipeline for ML model building and deployment, and sample PowerBI dashboards.
-See descriptions of techincal assets below.
+See descriptions of technical assets below.

 This OEA Package was developed through a partnership between Microsoft Education, [Kwantum Analytics](https://www.kwantumanalytics.com/), and [Fresno Unified School District](https://www.fresnounified.org/) in Fresno, California.